RELEVANT CHAPTERS

 10. Direct Payments Cannot be Used For

-- They must not be used to pay close family members such as the adult’s spouse / partner or a close family member living in the same household (see Appendix 1, Definitions) to meet the needs of the adult who is the direct payment recipient.
+- They must not be used to pay close family members such as the adult’s spouse / partner or a close family member living in the same household (see Appendix 1, Definitions) to meet the needs of the adult in respect of whose needs the direct payment is made.
 Except in circumstances that CMBC considers it is necessary to (a) to meet the care needs of the adult; or (b) to provide administrative and management support or services as provided for by Care and Support (Direct Payments) Regulations 2014.
-CMBC can agree a direct payment to a family member(s) where necessary if there are exceptional circumstances, for example, specific cultural, religious, or medical reasons or if the market is unable to provide the right type of carers to meet a person’s preferences.
+CMBC can agree a direct payment to a family member where necessary if there are exceptional circumstances, for example, specific cultural, religious, or medical reasons or if the market is unable to provide the right type of carers to meet an asult’s preferences.
 Exceptional circumstances will be considered by CMBC on a case-by-case basis.

 - CMBC can agree a direct payment to close family members who are not living in the same household as long as it is being used to meet eligible care and support needs.